bitcoinbrink/website/_posts/2021-03-26-donate-bitcoin.md

    to donate and your contact information (necessary for our bookkeeping and compliance requirements).

-3. She will email you an invoice with payment options.
+3. We will email you an invoice with payment options.

 4. If the donation amount exceeds $5,000, contact a qualified appraiser before the completion of Part 1 of Form 8283.
 Two firms that offer appraisal of